-ANY chance you get, get yourself on that bed for a recharge .
+ANY chance you get, get on that bed for recharge .
 Just lie there with your eyes closed and breath!

 I used to find this mini – meditation incredibly relaxing when I had a spare 5 minutes, not only to take the weight off my feet, but also to re-focus.

-Remember how your clients feel after you have worked on them with kindness and compassion, how you’ve helped heal and nurture in their chaotic lives, and take a few deep breaths to remember yourself.
+Remember how your clients feel after you have worked on them with kindness and compassion, how you’ve helped heal and nurture in their chaotic lives.
+Take a few deep breaths to remember yourself.

-Additionally, get yourself out in nature as often as you can.
-Eat well, move regularly through exercise, have meaningful relationships with your family and friends, and treat yourself to beauty treatments too!
-All these things require effort on your days off but will definitely balance your soul and nourish your introvert personality.
+Additionally, get out in nature as often as you can.
+Eat well, move regularly through exercise, have meaningful relationships with family and friends, and treat yourself to beauty treatments too!
+All these require effort on your days off, but will definitely balance your soul and nourish your introvert personality.

-Lastly, simply reminding yourself that everyone is in the same position helps us see the larger vision.
-All your clients, co-workers and friends are burnt out too, emotionally and physically, and although this may not show it due to their personalities, remind yourself that you are doing your bit to help them and that your efforts are important.
+Lastly, simply reminding ourselves that everyone is in the same position helps us see the larger vision.
+All your clients, co-workers and friends are burnt out, emotionally and physically, and although they may not show it due to their personalities, remind yourself that you are doing your bit to help them and that your efforts are important.

 Like most introverts you will have extrovert friends, peers and relatives.
 You get on fantastically, so of course you will still be popular with clients and staff – introverts and extroverts alike.